-The training analysis concept assumes that training analysts (TAs) can more effectively treat analyst-patients than non-TAs can.
-This study tests this assumption empirically by comparing satisfaction with analytic treatment by a TA with that by a non-TA in the same analyst-patients.
-Extensive literature critical of training analysis led us to hypothesize that analysis of analyst-patients by TAs would actually be less satisfactory than personal analysis by a non-TA.
-The validity of the analyst's questionnaire ratings of satisfaction was supported by independent ratings
+The training analysis concept assumes that training analysts (TAs) can more effectively treat analyst/patients than non-TA's can.
+This study tests that assumption empirically by comparing satisfaction with analytic treatment by a TA with that by a non-TA in the same analyst/patients.

+Extensive literature critical of training analysis led us to hypothesize that analysis of analyst/patients by TA's would actually be less satisfactory than personal analysis by a non-TA.
+The validity of the analyst's questionnaire ratings of satisfaction was supported by independent ratings by two senior analysts of transcribed individual interviews of participants.
+It correlated significantly with participants' questionnaire ratings of satisfaction.